stone-payments/stoneco-guidelines/backend/python/README.md

 #### 13.4 Built-in Exceptions

 The exceptions are defined in the module exceptions.
-This module not needs to be imported: the exceptions are provided in the built-in namespace as well as the exceptions module.
+This module does not needs to be imported: the exceptions are provided in the built-in namespace as well as the exceptions module.

 [Built-in Exceptions](https://docs.python.org/2/library/exceptions.html)

 ### 14. Input Output
-In this chapter, it is to explain the basics for input and output in Python.
-If the programmer need a more advanced tips, go to the official documentation.
+In this chapter, the basics of input and output in Python will be explained.
+If the programmer needs more advanced tips, go to the official documentation.

 #### 14.1 Print
 Like others programming languages, Python have a function for print the result in console.
-This function is to easy to use, it is only necessary call the function with a string and it write in console.
-The programmer need remember, this function change in Python 3 respect Python 2.
-For this reason it is advisable, to use this function always with parenthesis, because in Python 3 is mandatory use their and in Python 2 is optional.
+This function is easy to use, it is only necessary to call the function with a string and it will be writen in the console.
+The programmer needs to remember that this function has changed in Python 3 with respect to Python 2.
+For this reason it is advisable to use this function always with parenthesis, because this is mandatory in Python 3 while it is optional in Python 2.
 Examples below:

 ```python
 >>>print(“Hello world”)